LuisAugenstein/portfolio/README.md

-This project contains a gallery of my other projects. \n It is hosted on: https://portfolio-luis-augenstein.netlify.app
+This project contains a gallery of my other projects. __ It is hosted on: https://portfolio-luis-augenstein.netlify.app